The Location:

 Disaster!

 Unfortunately, on June 17, 1958, just as the new crossing was about to join hands across the narrows, something went horribly and unexpectedly wrong.
+The bridge collapsed.
 The province was stunned that something like this could happen in spite of the dedicated and conscientious work at all levels.
+Nineteen ironworkers went down in the collapse and drowned, pinned under thousands of tons of bent steel.
 How would anybody be able to figure out what went wrong after such a disaster?

 This film was created by Dominion Bridge as an almost inadvertant record of work progress.
 Behind the camera was a young draftsman, an energetic Peter Hall with a 16mm film camera, and a mandate to visit the bridge site and film the activity.
 Hall was not a professional film-maker.
 Regardless, he worked with the diligence of an enthusiastic apprentice, visiting and filming every day.
 After the horrendous failure of the bridge, and the painstaking rebuilding, Dominion Bridge was not interested in Hall's raw footage, so Hall carefuly looked after the unedited footage for the next 59 years until it resurfaced in 2021.
 This is the story that was assembled from historical records and Hall's film footage.